GovTechSG/purple-a11y-desktop/README.md

 You can also click on the view report button to see the Accessibility Scan Results.

 ## Accessibility Scan Results
-For details on which accessibility scan results trigger "Must Fix" / "Good to Fix" findings, you may refer to [Scan Issue Details](https://github.com/GovTechSG/purple-a11y/blob/master/DETAILS.md).
+For details on which accessibility scan results trigger "Must Fix" / "Good to Fix" findings, you may refer to [Scan Issue Details](https://github.com/GovTechSG/oobee/blob/master/DETAILS.md).

 ## Additional Information on Data

-Purple A11y Desktop uses third-party open-source tools that may be downloaded over the Internet during the installation process of Purple A11y.
+Oobee Desktop uses third-party open-source tools that may be downloaded over the Internet during the installation process of Oobee.
 Users should be aware of the libraries used by examining `package.json`.

-Purple A11y Desktop may send information to the website or URL where the user chooses to initiate a Purple A11y scan.
+Oobee Desktop may send information to the website or URL where the user chooses to initiate a Oobee scan.
 Limited user information such as e-mail address, name, and basic analytics is collected for the purpose of knowing our usage patterns better.